jeremyhilado/seir-224-project-2/readme.md

 ### Support

-We will be responding to [github issues](https://github.com/ga-wdi-exercises/project3/issues).
+We will be responding to [Github issues](https://github.com/ga-wdi-exercises/project3/issues).

 > If you'd like a reference for a good question checkout [this lesson](https://github.com/ga-wdi-lessons/effective_questions)

-Each group will be given 3 tokens, redeemable at any time for 15 minutes each with an instructor, for a total of 45 minutes per group.
+Each group will be given 3 tokens, redeemable at any time for 15 minutes each with an instructor of your choice, for a total of 45 minutes per group.
 No, you can't transfer tokens.
 And there are no rollover minutes.
-Just slack or go up to an instructor, they will update the number of tokens assigned to your group recorded in [this file](groups.md).
+Just slack the instructor and they will update the number of tokens assigned to your group recorded in [this file](groups.md).

 ### Useful Resources